Healthy Homes Assessment Poukawa

 Draught Stopping Poukawa

-If a draught is felt from unreasonable gaps or holes that it needs to be closed.
+If a draught is perceived as a result of gaps or holes, it needs to be sealed.

 What are the most unreasonable gaps or holes?

-See the full details regarding the Healthy Homes draught stopping requirements.
+Find the complete specifications for the Healthy Homes draught stopping requirements.

 draught stopping building inspections